Impact

 Kye Intimates

-Made in Santa Monica, California, USA
+Made in Los Angeles, California, USA

 “Each piece is lovingly designed and handmade in Los Angeles in close partnership with a local, family-owned factory.
 Our fabric choices are either locally sourced luxurious deadstock materials or produced by environmentally responsible processes to minimise our impact on the environment.
 Our packaging is minimal—parcels are protected with 100% recycled tissue paper and we always opt out of polybags.
 We believe care for our planet is care for each other.”